strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

 #slide(title: "Backdoor paths: a special type of paths")[

   #def_box(title: "Def.
-Backdoor path")[
+Backdoor path from A to Y")[
-    A Backdoor path from a variable A to another Y, is any non-causal path between A and Y that does not include descendants of A.
+    Any non-causal path between A and Y that does not include descendants of A.
   ]

   #pause